0xAF/openwebrxplus-plugins/receiver/connect_notify/README.md

-# OWRX+ Receiver Plugin: keyboard_shortcuts
+# OWRX+ Receiver Plugin: connect/disconnect notifications

-This `receiver` plugin will add keyboard shortcuts to your OWRX+.
+This `receiver` plugin will:
+ - Send a chat message to all users when you connect/disconnect to SDR
+ - Show notification when another user is connected/disconnected to SDR

 The plugin depends on [notify](https://github.com/0xAF/openwebrxplus-plugins/receiver/notify) plugin.